rusticstuff/simdutf8/README.md

 The implementation is similar to the one in simdjson except that it aligns reads to the block size of the SIMD extension leading to better peak performance compared to the implementation in simdjson.
 Since this alignment means that an incomplete block needs to be processed before the aligned data is read this would lead to worse performance on short byte sequences.
-Thus aligned reads are only used with 2048 bytes data or more.
+Thus, aligned reads are only used with 2048 bytes data or more.
 Incomplete reads for the first unaligned and the last incomplete block are done in two aligned 64-byte buffers.

 For the compat API we need to check the error buffer on each 64-byte block instead of just aggregating it.
 If an